 The Marshall P. '59 and Lynn J. Jones '59 Scholarship, funded through bequests from the estates of Lawrence & Carrie Jaseph, honors Lynn Jaseph Jones '59 and her husband, Rhodes Professor Emeritus Marshall P. Jones '59.
-The scholarship is awarded to a student with financial need, with preference given to a minority student.
+The scholarship is awarded to a student with financial need.